avacode-de/image_bot/README.md

 ## Features

-*_Text-Based Image Generation:_ Users can send text prompts to the bot, which will return generated images based on the prompt.
+⋅⋅*_Text-Based Image Generation:_ Users can send text prompts to the bot, which will return generated images based on the prompt.

 *_Multiple Image Generation Methods:_
 ⋅⋅⋅*_Puppeteer Method:_ The bot launches a Puppeteer instance, navigates to the Craiyon (formerly DALL-E mini) website, and submits the prompt to generate images.